skhidrapure/Final_Project/README.md

 ## Communication Protocol

-The means fo communication for our analysis & sharing information, update is presesntly through slack.
+The means of communication for our analysis & sharing information, update is presesntly through slack.
 In future in we plan to extend this with other means of communication via Zoom, etc.